nabinpoudyal3/CyMiniAna/README.md

 Directory  | About
 ---------  | ---------
-python/    | python plotting scripts src/       | `*.cxx` files interface/ | `*.h` files examples/  | Example scripts demonstrating how to use framework or general coding
+python/    | plotting, neural network, and running scripts src/       | `*.cxx` files interface/ | `*.h` files examples/  | Example scripts demonstrating how to use framework or general coding